aws-samples/aws-security-odyssey/SID402Workshop/1_MonitoringSecEvents/README.md

 </strong></summary><p>
 <br/>

 CloudTrail uses a CloudWatch Logs log group as a delivery endpoint for log events.
-We will create a new log group.<p/>
+We will create a new log group.

-<b>To specify a log group using the console:</b><p/>
+<b>To specify a log group using the console:</b>

-1. In the AWS Management Console, Under Management Tools, Select **CloudTrail**.<p/>
+1. In the AWS Management Console, Under Management Tools, Select **CloudTrail**.

 2. Click on **Trails** from the pane in left.
 Choose the name of the trail that you have created "myCloudTrail".
-We'll configure this trail to deliver logs to the log group that we are going to create.<p/>
+We'll configure this trail to deliver logs to the log group that we are going to create.

-3. Expand **CloudWatch Logs** section and click **Configure**.<p/>
+3. Expand **CloudWatch Logs** section and click **Configure**.

-4. In the **New or existing log group** box, keep the DefaultLogGroup or type a log group name (For example myTestLogGroup) to organize CloudTrail events for you to review using CloudWatch Logs, and then choose **Continue**. <p/>
+4. In the **New or existing log group** box, keep the DefaultLogGroup or type a log group name (For example myTestLogGroup) to organize CloudTrail events for you to review using CloudWatch Logs, and then choose **Continue**.

 5. Expand **View Details** and look at the **Role Name** box.
-Expand **View Policy Document** The default role policy contains the permissions required for creating a CloudWatch Logs log stream in a log group that you specify and for delivering CloudTrail events to that log stream.<p/>
+Expand **View Policy Document** The default role policy contains the permissions required for creating a CloudWatch Logs log stream in a log group that you specify and for delivering CloudTrail events to that log stream.

 6. Choose **Allow**.
 When you are finished with these steps in the console, the CloudTrail trail will be set up to use the log group and role you specified to send events to CloudWatch Logs.
-If the trail you configured to use CloudWatch Logs receives log files across regions, events from all regions will be sent to the CloudWatch Logs log group that you specified.<p/>
+If the trail you configured to use CloudWatch Logs receives log files across regions, events from all regions will be sent to the CloudWatch Logs log group that you specified.
 </details>

 <details>